 - Stretch and fold

-Perform a series of stretch and folds until the dough is smooth and elastic. - Let it rise
+Perform a series of stretch and folds until the dough is smooth and elastic. - Bulk fermentation rise

-Cover the bowl and let the dough ferment at room temperature overnight (about 8 hours).
+Cover the bowl and let the dough ferment at room temperature for about 8 hours or overnight.

 - Roll and cut

-In the morning, roll the dough out to ½-inch thick on a floured surface.
+After the long rise, roll the dough out to ½-inch thick on a floured surface.
 Cut into rounds using a biscuit cutter or mason jar ring—or shape into rounds by hand.

 - Second rise